gardener/machine-spec/spec.md

 #### ProviderSpec

 The `MachineClass` resource contains a `providerSpec` field that is passed in the `ProviderSpec` request field to CMI methods such as [CreateMachine](#createmachine).
-The `ProviderSpec` can be though of a machine template to which the VM specification must be adopted from.
+The `ProviderSpec` can be thought of as a machine template from which the VM specification must be adopted.
 It can contain key-value pairs of these specs.
 An example for these key-value pairs are given below.

 | Parameter | Mandatory | Type | Description |
 |---|---|---|---|